Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Round-trip transportation on scheduled airline.
 Deluxe touring motorcoach.

 All breakfasts.
 One lunch.
 All dinners.
-Heuriger dinner on Day 9.
+Heuriger dinner in the Vienna Woods on Day 9.

 Services of a specially-trained passports Tour Director throughout.